Skip to main content

 Great Bay National Estuarine Research Reserve

 The Great Bay Reserve includes all of Great Bay, Little Bay and the tidal portions of the Bellamy, Oyster, Lamprey, Squamscott and Winnicut Rivers.
 In addition, there are 2,935 acres of upland that comprise the boundary of the Reserve.
 All Reserve lands are open to the public for hunting and fishing.
-Go to greatbaypartnership.org to view maps highlighting all conservation lands in the Great Bay area.
+View maps highlighting conservation lands throughout the Great Bay area on the Great Bay Partnership website.

-The efforts of the Reserve are focused at the Great Bay Discovery Center and the Hugh Gregg Coastal Conservation Center in Greenland off Route 33.
+Reserve activities take place at the Great Bay Discovery Center and the Hugh Gregg Coastal Conservation Center in Greenland off Route 33.
 The 50-acre site includes a 1,300-foot boardwalk, a high tide and cartop only boat access, and indoor and outdoor exhibits featuring the cultural and natural history of the Great Bay Estuary, as well as antique coastal hunting and fishing artifacts.
 The interpretive centers are open May to October and are free of charge.

-Year round, the Reserve holds a number of special programs, including interpretive kayak tours and programs for children.
-The Reserve provides technical training for coastal decision makers through its Coastal Training Program and conducts coastal research and monitoring.
-The facilities feature a number of innovative technologies for managing stormwater and reducing energy consumption, including a porous pavement parking lot, composting toilets, solar roofing and a geothermal heating and cooling system.
+Year round, the Reserve holds a number of special programs, including programs for children and adults.
+The Reserve provides technical assistance training for coastal decision makers and conducts coastal research and monitoring.
+The facilities feature a number of innovative technologies for managing stormwater and reducing energy consumption, including a porous pavement parking lot, composting toilets, and solar roofing.

 N.H.
 Fish and Game Department